Skip to Main Content

 Where Grenada's Boutique Tier Begins

 The Caribbean luxury market has divided sharply over the past decade.
 On one side sit large-footprint all-inclusive operations like the Royalton Grenada, An Autograph Collection All-Inclusive Resort, engineered for volume and predictability.
 On the other sits a smaller cohort of design-attentive boutique properties that trade scale for spatial coherence and a more direct relationship with the physical landscape around them.
-Laluna Boutique Hotel and Villas, on Portici Beach in St. George's, belongs to the latter group.
+Laluna Boutique Hotel and Villas is a 5-star hotel on Portici Beach in St George's, Grenada, and belongs to the latter group.
 Its address alone signals its positioning: a specific named beach rather than a resort precinct, close enough to St. George's to feel embedded in the island rather than apart from it.

 Grenada has never been the Caribbean's most prominent luxury destination, which is precisely what makes its boutique tier interesting.
 The island avoided the overdevelopment that reshaped parts of Barbados and St. Barts, and properties operating at lower key counts have been able to hold a design identity without competing on amenity count.
 Laluna Boutique Hotel and Villas sits within that context, in a market where intimacy is the differentiator rather than the compromise.